rbnhd/pipeline-webapp-x/README.md

 - **Terraform State**: The state of your Terraform configuration is stored in a Google Cloud Storage bucket.
 This helps protect the state from accidental deletion or modification, which can lead to loss of resources or inconsistent state.
 This is the best practice recommended by HashiCorp for [storing state](https://developer.hashicorp.com/terraform/language/state/remote).

 - **Least Privilege**: The service account used by the pipeline has only the permissions necessary to create and manage resources.
 This follows the principle of least privilege and helps protect your resources from unauthorized access.

 - **Credentials**: The pipeline uses a service account to authenticate to Google Cloud.
 The service account key is stored as a GitHub secret and is not exposed in the pipeline.
+It's a good practice to rotate your service account key atleast once every 90 days.

+- **Scalability**: For autoscaling of nodes, Google Cloud Autopilot is enabled which follows GKE best practices and recommendations for cluster and workload setup, scalability, and security.
+When your workloads experience high load and you add more Pods to accommodate the traffic, such as with Kubernetes Horizontal Pod Autoscaling, GKE automatically provisions new nodes for those Pods, and automatically expands the resources in your existing nodes based on need.
+Autopilot manages Pod bin-packing for you, so you don't have to think about how many Pods are running on each node.

-* The [Monitoring and Logging](#monitoring-and-logging) setup also enhances the security of the application.
+* [**Monitoring and Logging**](#monitoring-and-logging): Enhances the security of the application.
 The enabled logging options (`SYSTEM`, `WORKLOAD`) provide visibility into the system and application behavior, which can help in identifying and investigating suspicious activities.
 The monitoring options (`SYSTEM`, `POD`) can help in identifying performance anomalies which could indicate an ongoing attack or a system misconfiguration that could potentially be exploited.

 * In addition, the use of **OpenTelemetry** for distributed tracing can significantly improve the security posture.
 Distributed tracing provides visibility into the interactions between services in a microservices architecture.
 This can help in identifying unusual patterns of behavior, such as unexpected communication between services, unusually high latency, etc. These could be indicators of a security incident and can provide valuable context for incident response and forensics.

-* Furthermore, the Docker images are built and pushed to a private repository in Google Cloud Artifact Registry, which ensures that only authorized entities can pull the images and that the images are transferred securely over the network.
+* **Container Vulnerability Scanning**: Furthermore, the Docker images are built and pushed to a private repository in Google Cloud Artifact Registry, which ensures that only authorized entities can pull the images and that the images are transferred securely over the network.
 [Google Cloud container Vulnerability scanning](https://cloud.google.com/artifact-analysis/docs/container-scanning-overview) is enabled to scan for known security vulnerabilities and exposures for [Docker CVEs](https://www.cvedetails.com/vulnerability-list/vendor_id-13534).

 * **Public vs Private Cluster**: For this particular project, the GKE cluster is exposed publicly because the pipeline needs to run `kubectl` commands from a GitHub Actions runner which is external to the cluster. **In an ideal production environment, the runner would be hosted in the same VPC as the GKE cluster, or a peered VPC, and it would access the GKE cluster using private IPs**.
 This would **significantly enhance the security of the setup by reducing the attack surface**.
 However, due to cost and other limitations, it was not possible to implement this in the current project.

+* **Using IPv6 Unique Local Addresses**: IPv6 ULA addresses are routable within the scope of private networks, but not publicly routable on the global IPv6 internet, thus providing isolation for private workloads from the internet and other cloud customers.
+Further, you can allocate and use these addresses without arbitration by a central registration authority.
+Ensuring uniqueness also eliminates the need for NAT to communicate between private networks.
+Google Cloud provides you the flexibility to choose a ULA range for your VPC that does not overlap with your on-prem/cross-cloud ULA ranges.

 * Lastly, while the current project does not implement all potential security best practices due to cost and other limitations, the pipeline is designed in such a way that additional security measures can be easily integrated if needed.
 This could include [Binary Authorization for k8s](https://cloud.google.com/binary-authorization), [network policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/), [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/), [secrets management](https://kubernetes.io/docs/concepts/configuration/secret/), [Liveness, Readiness and Startup Probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/), image scanning, etc.